raku-community-modules/Date-WorkdayCalendar/README.md

 Comments, ideas and issues can be submitted to the [GitHub issue tracker](https://github.com/perl6-community-modules/Date-WorkdayCalendar/issues) or discussed on the #perl6 channel on irc.freenode.net.

+## Installation

+To install this module, simply use either `panda`:

+    panda install Date::WorkdayCalendar

+or `zef`:

+    zef install Date::WorkdayCalendar